Competition By Laws

 (b) a Venue affiliation fee for the current year (paid in 2 halves).

 (c) an entrance fee for each team entered in each competition

 .Each Club shall pay:

-(a) Players transferring from one member Venue to another may not be nominated for any NWSL competition unless the transfer is lodged with the MPC prior to the player playing.
+(a) Players transferring from one member Venue to another may not be nominated for any NWSL competition unless a transfer is lodged with the MPC prior to that player being listed with his/her original Club.
 If a player has been nominated for their original centre then a transfer will not be allowed unless agreed to by the original centre.
 Such a transfer must be endorsed by an Executive member or the Court Owner or their representative of the releasing member, prior to the submission to the MPC.
 Transfers lodged in this manner will only be considered if the player has not entered his or her name with any other member of the NWSL.
 Transfers are required irrespective of the period of time which has elapsed since the player has played with another member.
 Transfers are required for players wishing to play in the NWSL who are registered in Pennant competitions conducted in other metropolitan areas.

 Notwithstanding anything contained in this By-law, no player shall be allowed to transfer from one member to another or from another area to a member until all financial obligations have been discharged.

 Players will not be permitted to transfer midseason once they have played for a club.

 Team entries for pennant competitions must be in the form laid down by the NWSL by the dates set down.
 Any member may be liable to a fine if a player is entered at a No1 position in a team and does not play at least one third of the matches at that position.